tlswg/tls13-spec/draft-ietf-tls-tls13.md

 even with the same secret.
 In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.

+The complete transcript passed to Derive-Secret is always taken from the following sequence of handshake messages, starting at the first ClientHello and including only those messages that were sent: ClientHello, HelloRetryRequest, ClientHello, ServerHello, EncryptedExtensions, Server CertificateRequest, Server Certificate, Server CertificateVerify, Server Finished, EndOfEarlyData, Client Certificate, Client CertificateVerify, Client Finished.

 If a given secret is not available, then the 0-value consisting of a string of Hash.length zeroes is used.
 Note that this does not mean skipping